gilbox/react-spark-scroll/README.md

 Ie., `<SparkScroll.div />`, `<SparkScroll.span />`,  `<SparkScroll.h1 />`, etc...

-The one place where angular might have an advantage is through it's ability to fascilitate more expressive syntax.
+The one place where angular might have an advantage is through it's ability to facilitate more expressive syntax.
 For example, to [toggle a class in angular](https://github.com/gilbox/spark-scroll/blob/master/demo/index.html#L70):

     <!-- angular: -->